gingerbeardman/Tag-Sync/Tag Sync.novaextension/README.md

 It does the following:

-- Monitors when users are typing or editing opening tags
+- Monitors when typing or editing is in an opening tag
 - Detects when an opening tag is completed
 - Automatically finds and updates the corresponding closing tag to match